bmordue/vocata/README.md

 identity, and handles federation with other servers on behalf of users.

-With an account, on a Vocata server, a user gains access to the [Fediverse] with a chosen identity, and can then use any client to act with that identity.
+With an account on a Vocata server, a user gains access to the [Fediverse] with a chosen identity, and can then use any client to act with that identity.